-Please note that programmatic requests generally have to do with funding federal programs.
 For example, if an entity is requesting a certain overall level of funding for EPA's Clean Water Revolving Fund program, that would be a programmatic request.
-If an entity is requesting funding for a specific project in Pennsylvania that utilizes the Clean Water Revolving Fund, that would be a congressionally directed spending request.
+If an entity is requesting funding to upgrade a specific wastewater project in Pennsylvania that utilizes the Clean Water Revolving Fund, that would be a Congressionally Directed Spending (CDS) request.

-FY25 Appropriations Timeline & Dates to Remember
+FY26 Appropriations Timeline & Dates to Remember

-Note that funding for Congressionally Directed Spending projects hinge on Congress passing annual appropriations bills, and because of that, Senator Fetterman and his office is unable to provide a concrete timeline for this process.
-Below is a rough timeline, however it is always subject to change.
+Note that funding for Congressionally Directed Spending projects hinge on Congress passing annual appropriations bills.
+Because of this, Senator Fetterman and his office is unable to provide a concrete timeline for this process.
+Below is a rough timeline, however.it.is.org/ subject to change.